 - A process in a lower priority queue can only execute only when higher priority queues are empty.

 - A process running in the lower priority queue is interrupted by a process arriving in the higher priority queue.

-Well, above implementation may differ for example the last queue can also follow Round-robin Scheduling.
+Well, the above implementation may differ for example the last queue can also follow Round-robin Scheduling.

-Solution – A simple solution can be to boost the priority of all the process after regular intervals and place them all in the highest priority queue.
+Solution: A simple solution can be to boost the priority of all the processes after regular intervals and place them all in the highest priority queue.

-What is the need of such complex Scheduling?
+What is the need for such complex Scheduling?

-- Firstly, it is more flexible than the multilevel queue scheduling.
+- Firstly, it is more flexible than multilevel queue scheduling.

 - MFQS also reduces the response time.